wvallen/aggregatedfolds_live/src/posts/251221-grooves-of-identity.md

 ---
-title: 251220 - Grooves of Identity
+title: 251221 - Grooves of Identity
-date: 2025-12-20
+date: 2025-12-21
 layout: post.njk
 tags: post
-image: /images/251220-grooves-of-identity.jpeg
+image: /images/251221-grooves-of-identity.jpeg
 ---
 **_(stay attentive)_**
-*on social synchronization, memory, and the molecular logic of belonging*
+*On social synchronization, memory, and the molecular logic of belonging*

 Some environments make it easier to stay in motion.
 Not because they agree with you or motivate you, but because they quietly reduce the work required to decide what comes next.
 Timing settles.
 Effort lands.
 You stop renegotiating each step.